Aviation in Indonesia: Colonial era

 The Koninklijke Nederlandsch-Indische Luchtvaart Maatschappij (KNILM) — the airline of the former Dutch East Indies — was established on 16 July 1928.
 Its first regular operations were between Batavia – Bandung, and Batavia – Semarang, starting on 1 November 1928.
 The inaugural ceremony was held at Cililitan airport in Batavia (now Halim Perdanakusuma International Airport).
 The Batavia-Semarang flight was later extended to Surabaya.
 Gradually, the services were expanded to include other islands in the archipelago, namely Palembang and Medan in Sumatra, Balikpapan and Tarakan in Kalimantan, and Denpasar in Bali.
 Immediately before the Pacific War, KNILM also created a network in the east of the East Indies archipelago, serving towns such as Ambon.
 For this purpose, amphibious aircraft such as the Sikorsky S-42 and S-43 and the Grumman G-21 seaplanes were used, due to the lack of airstrip facilities in the region.

 As early as 1930, KNILM began its first international flight to Singapore.
 In June 1937, several cities in the Dutch East Indies were visited by Amelia Earhart during her attempted circumnavigation.
-From Singapore, Earhart flew to Bandung, Surabaya, and Kupang before continuing her journey to Darwin, Australia.
+From Singapore, Earhart flew to Bandung, and Kupang before continuing her journey to Darwin, Australia.
 On 3 July 1938, KNILM began operations to Sydney, stopping at Darwin, Cloncurry, and Charleville.
 KNILM did not fly to the Netherlands, as the Amsterdam-Batavia weekly service was operated by KLM.

 During the Japanese attack of the Dutch East Indies, KNILM was utilized for evacuation flights and transport of troops.
 KNILM could not operate in East Indies because of World War II and the ensuing Indonesian war for independence, and disbanded completely on 1 August 1947.
 Its remaining assets were transferred to KLM, which created the KLM Interinsulair Bedrijf (Interinsular Service).